abdokamel2001/Java-Sorting-Algorithms/README.md

 # Sorting Algorithms

 This repository contains Java implementations of various sorting algorithms.
-The algorithms are all implemented as static methods in their respective class files, and can be called by calling <br> [sort type].sort(int[] array).<br>
+The algorithms are all implemented as static methods in their respective class files, and can be called by typing <br> [sort type].sort(int[] array).<br>
 <br>
 The available sorting algorithms are:
 <br>